burke-md/tool-work/documentation/gasEfficiency.md

 held in the function to avoid reading from the stored value multiple times.
 Using the gas price of 38.72 the savings of these changes amount to 287 418.56 Gwei.

+### Using ```unchecked``` block where over/under flow is impossible:

+In the newer release of solidity, safeMath is no longer required to prevent under/over flow conditions.
+However, this included protection of course costs gas.
+Within a protected block of code (where require statments prevent such conditions) we can escape this included feature.
+See within the mint function for incrementing token id/index.
+The savings are 4026.88 Gwei.